-Grade: 12, Pre-Req: Pre-Calculus
+Grade: 12 (Pre-Req: Pre-Calculus)

-This course introduces the concepts of both theoretical and applied calculus.
+Calculus introduces the concepts of calculus in both theory and application.
 This course emphasizes an intuitive approach to calculus, where students analyze the concepts geometrically, numerically, analytically, and verbally.
-Calculus is split into two branches: differential and integral calculus.
+Calculus is split into two branches - differential and integral calculus.
 In differential calculus, students learn the rules of derivatives and some of their applications, including the analysis of curves, modeling and optimization, and the relationship between position, velocity, and acceleration.
 In integral calculus, students study the Fundamental Theorem of Calculus and rules of basic integration, along with methods to find areas under curves and volumes of irregular figures.
-Both of these branches take an in-depth look at how we wrestle with infinity, limits, and the comparison of the One to the Many.
+Both of these branches take an in-depth study of how we wrestle with infinity and limits.